AdobeDocs/commerce-cif-documentation/faq/01-FAQ.md

 # AEM - Magento Integration using Commerce Integration Framework FAQ

-This document answers to 19 question about the Magento integration with AEM.
+This document answers 19 questions about the Magento integration with AEM.

 ### 1. Is GraphQL only used for Magento or will this be available for querying content authored on AEMs JCR?